Grande Teapot: Ways to Cold Brew Tea

 What are the best teas for Cold Brew?

 You can use any tea for cold brew*, if you like.
-For this guide, we are working with our new Platinum Imperial Yunnan Golden Buds because they are so rare and perfect, made with incredibly scarce, pure buds from wild trees in Yunnan, China.
-Their complex, honeyed flavour can really shine in a cold brew, without extracting the usual tannins that come from using boiling water.
+For this guide, we are working with our new Platinum Gyokuro Dentou Hon Yame Hoshino (Hand Plucked) because its deep green needles create an infusion that is dense with sweet umami flavour.
+Its fresh verdant notes can shine in a cold brew, without extracting the usual tannins that come from using boiling water.
 Basically, the higher quality the tea, the more likely you are to enjoy wonderfully complex, smooth and sweet flavours.

 *Herbals should really be made hot first and then left to cool, since they have been picked in their purest, natural state and left to dry – boiling water here ensures that any residues are killed.